FaultyPine/mindseye/README.md

 - meshlet compression (research said up to 60% savings from normal mesh storage holy crap)

-### Game
+### Game ideas
-A short&sweet experience centered around the concepts in Courage To Create by Rollo May walking simulator-esc.
+- A short&sweet experience centered around the concepts in Courage To Create by Rollo May walking simulator-esc.
 No combat/levels/objectives/etc. Just telling a story & discussing creativity throw in some non euclidean portal nonsense
+- coop warioware